wp-plugins/extensible-widgets/readme.txt

 Please view this post for [screenshots](http://jidd.jimisaacs.com/archives/863/ "screenshots") of this plugin's administration.

 == Changelog ==

+= 0.7.1 =
+* The first maintenance release of this plugin, even though it is still in beta
+* Fixed fatal error with the widget directory not using the correct path or structure (This should fix the Windows server issues)
+* Removed all uses of PHP shorttags for better server compatablility
+* Fixed error with twitter plugin to hide vital information when no user or password is supplied
+* Fixed minor css admin issues with the multiple select

 = 0.7 =
 * The first release of this plugin.
 It is beta and I have already received some bug reports regarding Windows servers.